 All things are poisons, for there is nothing without poisonous qualities.
 It is only the dose which makes a thing poison.

 In other words, if you’re speaking about substances in foods or vaccines or anything, the most important principle is that the dose makes the poison (or toxin).
-Everything that we consume or breathe is potentially toxic but most important, the overriding principle must be the dose.Read More »Simple math – the dose makes the poison
+Everything that we can consume or breathe is potentially toxic, but what is the most overriding principle must be the dose.Read More »Simple math – the dose makes the poison